fmatter/TuCaLex/README.md

 ## 25: 'fat'
+Not cognate.
 Wayana _kap-hak_ 'fat' is _kaphak_ in the original source; the likely intention was to create appearance of a TG-like form _kap_.
 The actual segmentation is _ka-phak_.

+1.

 PC *_katɨ_ ‘fat’.
 Some languages reinterpreted the final syllable as a PERT marker.